When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A universal USB port replicator may be necessary for HP docking stations lacking direct video output ports to facilitate a dual monitor setup.

-You’ll have to hook the monitor to the docking station and effortlessly build the setup for connecting the external monitor.
+You’ll have to hook the monitor to the docking station and effortlessly build the setup to connect the external monitor.

 After setup, your computer should automatically detect and extend the display to the external monitors, allowing immediate use.